 We’ve already established that you must first present the main character’s want, and then the person standing in the way of that want, but the secondary what goes a little bit deeper.
 This is all about the antagonist’s actions.
 What is stopping your main character from getting the thing they want?

-If your protagonist is a lawyer who wants to get a client off the hook, and your antagonist is a fellow employee at the same firm, the secondary what would be that your antagonist always does their best to take the case away from the antagonist.
+If your protagonist is a lawyer who wants to get a client off the hook, and your antagonist is a fellow employee at the same firm, the secondary what would be that your antagonist always does their best to take the case away from the protagonist.
 This is the thing that stops them reaching their want.

 That’s a lame example – and please, never use that as a story idea – but we thought we’d keep things simple so it didn’t cause confusion when following along.